Saroke: History

 It has existed since the area was controlled by Sikhs.
 It is the most populous town in the sub-district (Tehsil) of Wazirabad and was not widely known before the Martyrdom of Amir Abdur Rehman Cheema.
 It is the most populous town in the sub-district of Wazirabad.

 Education

-Saroke has several schools, including government high schools and several private schools.
+Saroke is known as an educational hub in the area.
+There are several schools including a government high school for boys, a government high school for girls, Pakistan Model Higher Secondary school, Haider Memorial School, and several other private schools.
+There are also a number of academies in Saroke including the Shahroz Education System Academy and Sultan Commerce Academy.

 Division

 Saroke is divided into several parts.

 Main Town

 Most of the population live in the main town.
-Most educational institutions, clinics, hospitals,s, etc. are also in the main town.
+Most educational institutions, clinics, and hospitals are also in the main town.

 The main town is subdivided into Mohallas (like sub-localities).
 These include: